Security Council renews UN mission in Afghanistan by another 6 months | DW | 17.09.2021

 The United Nations Department of Political and Peacebuilding Affairs (DPPA) tweeted a copy of the resolution.

-The document emphasized "the importance of the establishment of an inclusive and representative government."
+The document emphasized "the importance of the establishment of an inclusive and representative government" and vowed "to support the full, equal and meaningful participation of women in all levels of decision-making."

 This could become a sticking point considering the Taliban have formed a government made up of only men.